Digital printing – digital hub of Staffel Medien AG

 In 1950, the first copying machine was launched on the market, which was also based on the new technology – but the desired success did not materialize.

 Around 10 years later, the printing industry also developed an interest in the digital printing process.
-Published in 1959, the
+The

 Over the course of time, the machine and technology were improved so that they could establish themselves in everyday use.